TOP

 Normally, you shouldn't have any problems with controllers.
 Problems are uncommon.
 But yet, it is possible to encounter detection problems when you're setting up a controller for the first time with an emulator.

-So what can you do?
-First, you should figure out if your controller detection issue is exclusive to one emulator or happens with all emulators.
+Secondly, figure out if your controller detection issue is exclusive to one emulator or happens with all emulators.

 Scenario #1: